Location: Hatfield, St Albans, Hertfordshire

 Website: Hatfield House website

+The garden covers 42 acres and date from the early 17th century.
+John Tradescant the elder was the first Head Gardener.
 Today, Hatfield House is the home of the 7th Marquess and Marchioness of Salisbury.
 Hatfield House is a varied garden which comprises formal gardens, a kitchen garden, a cut-flower garden, woodland, meadows, glasshouses and parkland.

 Accommodation: No dedicated accommodation available.